OmniPrism: Learning Disentangled Visual Concept for Image Generation: Method

 \section{Method}

 Given a text prompt $\bm{T}_{tar}$, a reference image $\bm{I}_{ref}$, and a concept guidance $\bm{T}_{cg}$, our goal is to generate an image $\bm{I}_{tar}$ that is faithful to $\bm{T}_{tar}$ and incorporates the desired concept without irrelevant concepts in $\bm{I}_{ref}$.
-To achieve this, we propose a disentangled visual concept generation approach termed \textbf{OmniPrism}, which employs a concept extractor (\cref{sec:cdip}) to disentangle specified concept representations $\bm{f}_{cpt}$ from $\bm{I}_{ref}$ guided by $\bm{T}_{cg}$ and feed $\bm{f}_{cpt}$ into additional cross-attention layers of diffusion models.
-A set of block embeddings $\bm{e}_1$ to $\bm{e}_N$ (\cref{sec:cdip}) are designed to align the concept domain of corresponding diffusion model blocks, $n$ is the number of diffusion blocks.
-We design a Contrastive Orthogonal Disentangled (COD) learning mechanism (\cref{sec:contrastive}) and combine it with our PCD-200K (\cref{sec:dataset}) dataset to achieve the concept disentanglement.
+To achieve this, we first construct a Paired Concept-Disentangled (PCD-200K) dataset with all these data (\cref{sec:dataset}), then propose a disentangled visual concept generation approach termed \textbf{OmniPrism}, which employs a concept extractor $\bm{E}$ to disentangle specific concept representations $\bm{f}_{cpt}$ from $\bm{I}_{ref}$ guided by $\bm{T}_{cg}$ and feed $\bm{f}_{cpt}$ into additional cross-attention layers of diffusion models (\cref{sec:cdip}).
+A set of block embeddings $\bm{e}_1$ to $\bm{e}_N$ (\cref{sec:cdip}) are designed to align the concept domain of each diffusion blocks, $N$ is the number of diffusion blocks.
+We design a Contrastive Orthogonal Disentangled (COD) learning mechanism (\cref{sec:contrastive}) to train our model.